How to Record & Transcribe a Lecture

 • Stay focused during the lecture

-Stay focused and engaged during your lectures, knowing that you'll be able to watch the recording back (or better yet, get a transcription) later.
-Also, without your laptop open there's less chance of getting distracted by social media or news!
+Recording your lectures allows you to stay fully engaged and focused, knowing you can watch the recording back (or better yet, get a transcription) later.
+Plus, without your laptop open, you're less likely to get distracted by social media or news!

 • Learn at your own pace

-We all learn differently, and recording your lectures means you can review the content on your own schedule and at your own pace.
-This can help with information overload and reduce stress and mental fatigue.
+Everyone learns differently, and recording your lectures means you can review the content on your own schedule and at your own pace.
+This can help manage information overload, reducing stress and mental fatigue.

-• Get searchable and shareable notes when you transcribe the recording
+• Get searchable and shareable notes by transcribing the recording

-If you transcribe your lecture recording, you'll get searchable notes that you can skim-read and condense into revision notes.
-Share them with your classmates for extra kudos!
+Transcribing your lecture recordings gives you searchable notes that you can quickly skim and condense into revision materials.
+Share these notes with your classmates for some extra kudos!

 • Make lectures more accessible